JiangXL/BIO206-15/Lecture5_MembraneTrasport1.md

 # Lecture 5: Membrane transport of ions and small molucules

 ##

-Ions are distubuted diferently indsid and outsixe a cell
+Ions are distubuted diferently indsid and outside a cell

 ### Simple diffusion
 1.